tomups/openmw-vr-quest/docs/source/manuals/openmw-vr/controls.rst

 A few of the bindable actions are unique to VR with motion controllers.

 :pointer:
+    Default bound to the dominant hand's squeeze/grip button.
 Whenever this control is active, pointer mode is enabled and your finger will point at stuff.
 Realistic combat is disabled in this mode, so avoid bindings that are easy to activate unintentionally.

 :Radial Menu: